ImpishDeathTech/IDT-BrainFuck/README.md

 ### REPL Commands:

-    $ : Execute code in command execution mode.
+    $ : Execute code in command execution mode
-        - This allows you to write out several lines beforeexecuting a block of brainfuck code
+        - This allows you to write out several lines before executing a block of brainfuck code

     % : Switch between auto execution and command execution